tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/about-me-index.md

 permalink: /about-me/index.html
 image: /images/uploads/profile_head_squarecropped_weboptimised.jpg
 intro_paragraph: |-
   My name is Paul Burdon.
 I am a degree-qualified, authentic Traditional Acupuncturist, treating people in Cardiff, when I qualified in 2012, then in Pembrokeshire I provide individualised, patient-centred care focused on what matters to you.

   After experiencing profound changes in my life brought about by someone else's skill and care, I was inspired to dedicate my life to helping others in the same way.

-  Helping people to be free from ill health or emotional challenge by using Acupuncture and Tai Chi has been my passion since the early 2010s.
+Using Acupuncture and Tai Chi to help people to be free from ill health or emotional stress has been my passion since then.

   ### Current professional roles